carlosp420/nymphalidae_diversification/MS.md

 Our BiSSE analysis, extended to take into account missing taxa, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait “feeding on Solanaceae hostplants” (Figure 5).
-This is in agreement with the findings of Fordyce (2010) using other statistical methods.
+This is in agreement with the findings of @fordyce2010 using other statistical methods.
 Due to the fact that Ithomiini are virtually the only nymphalids using Solanacaeae as hostplants (except for Hypanartia, Vanessa and Acraea; supp. mat.04), it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant